PGRF-Net: A Prototype-Guided Relational Fusion Network for Diagnostic Multivariate Time-Series Anomaly Detection

 Abstract

 Multivariate time-series anomaly detection (MTSAD) faces a critical trade-off between detection performance and model transparency.
-We propose PGRF-Net, a novel architecture designed to achieve state-of-the-art performance while providing actionable diagnostic insights.
+We propose PGRF-Net, a novel architecture designed to achieve competitive performance while providing structured evidence to support diagnostic insights.
 At its core, PGRF-Net uses a Multi-Faceted Evidence Extractor that combines prototype learning with the discovery of dynamic relational structures between variables.
 This extractor generates four distinct types of anomaly evidence: predictive deviation, structural changes in learned variable dependencies, contextual deviation from normal-behavior prototypes, and the magnitude of localized spike events.
-This evidence is then processed by an Adaptive Evidence Fusion Network, which learns to weigh each source via data-driven gating.
+This evidence is then processed by a Gated Evidence Fusion Network, which learns to weigh each source via data-driven gating.
 PGRF-Net is trained via a two-stage unsupervised strategy for robust extractor learning and subsequent fusion tuning.
-Extensive experiments on five widely-used public MTSAD benchmarks demonstrate its superior detection performance.
-Crucially, by decomposing the final anomaly score into these four evidence types, our model facilitates diagnostic analysis, offering a practical step towards more transparent MTSAD.
+Extensive experiments on five public MTSAD benchmarks demonstrate its competitive or superior detection performance.
+Importantly, by decomposing the final anomaly score into these four evidence types, our model facilitates diagnostic analysis, offering a practical step towards more interpretable, evidence-based MTSAD.